polterguy/phosphorusfive-dox/chapter-6.md

 To understand what's happening in this code, realise we're *"branching"* our lambda object, according to the return value of our **[p5.web.widgets.property.get]** invocation.
 We will take a deeper look at the concept of *"branching"* later, but basically if the value of our textbox is *"Thomas"*, it will **[add]** a confirmation window into our **[.exe]** node.
 Otherwise, it will add a tooltip info-tip window into our **[.exe]** node.

 Finally, it will invoke this **[.exe]** node, and execute it as a lambda object.
 Hence, what we have actually done, is to dynamically create a piece of lambda, depending upon the input of a textbox, for then to execute our dynamically created lambda.

+The above code is a naive example, but the concept is extremely powerful, since it allows you to dynamically create your lambda objects, according to some criteria.
+This again, allows you to dynamically create logic, during runtime, directly modifying the execution tree itself.

 ### Commenting Hyperlambda